seventhletterman/100DaysOfCloud/Journey/001/Readme.md

 # The Journey Begins

 ## Introduction

-✍️ (Why) Get to use the cloud in more real world situations.
+- Get to use the cloud in more real world situations.

 ## Use Case

-- ✍️ (Show-Me) Learn use of the various tools used together than learning each as standalone.
+- Learn use of the various tools used together than learning each as standalone.

 ## Cloud Research